developerDemetri/rails-blog/README.md

-# rails-blog
+# DevDemetriBlog

-Learning Ruby on Rails by making a simple little blog site for myself
+Simple little blog app for me to learn Ruby on Rails